 The timelessness of much of Rhodes’ favourite music also can give a sense of time having passed.
 He spoke of how he could “really understand why musicians rerecord the same piece of music,” referencing multiple pianists who had attempted and then reattempted Beethoven’s monumental cycle of 32 sonatas.
 “That’s the magic trick with this music that you can play the same piece of music and it’s always going to be something different.
 You hear new voices, new ideas.
 It’s a strange thing with this music that it’s just so complicated when you dig into it.”

 He may love all 32 Beethoven sonatas but the idea of recording all of them doesn’t sound like his cup of tea.
 As a rule, his albums have all been a mixture of works from different composers.
 This includes his latest effort Fire on All Sides, which is due out early next year.
 The album features a wide range of his interests, from Bach and Chopin to Beethoven’s profound 31st sonata.

 Yet his real life seems more withdrawn.
-Speaking openly of having few close friendships and the difficulty of collaborating musically, Rhodes admitted he doesn’t feel prepared to play with an orchestra despite his immense talent and love, by way of example, for the monumental Brahms piano concertos.
-If the stars aligned however, he does harbour a desire to play a Mozart piano concerto or Mendelssohn’s 2nd Piano Concerto.
+Speaking openly of having few close friendships and the difficulty of collaborating musically, Rhodes admitted he doesn’t feel prepared to play with an orchestra despite his immense talent and love for, by way of example, the monumental Brahms piano concertos.
+If the stars aligned, however, he does harbour a desire to play a Mozart piano concerto or Mendelssohn’s 2nd Piano Concerto.
 After all, James Rhodes is a transformed man.
 This just might be his next transformation.